Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 I teach piano in the same manner in which I teach every instrument.
 First I teach students the rudiments of the instrument.
 Also I teach them how to read and a bit of music theory.
 From that point I like to follow the students lead.
 They bring in songs that they would like to learn, or possibly how to play a certain style like Funk, or Blues, or how to approach a classical sonata.
 At every point I try to point out general aspects of music that need to be learned from the material that they choose.

-I have been teaching piano for the past 12 years.
+I have been teaching piano for over 40 years, full-time for the past 13.
 Besides the actual repertoire, technique and theory are always included in my lessons because they are essential.
 Sight reading and ear training are also included in some lessons.

 I stress accuracy in playing and attention to details!
 I also teach my students HOW to practice.
 Slow, accurate practice is the answer.
 Practicing takes patience!